ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/libs/psbmpc_lib_gpu/README.md

 Note that the amount of control behaviours (function of the amount of maneuvers and different maneuver types considered) that can be considered on the GPU, is highly limited by the amount of memory available on the GPU, as some data structures (for instance the CPE class) need to be allocated and transferred to each thread (host to device transfer).
  </p>

+### SBMPC
+<p> The original SBMPC, made into a separate class for the library to enable easier comparison in simulation than what is possible if the PSBMPC/SBMPC were merged into the same class (due to lack of current programming skills and time constraints). </p>
+### SBMPC_Parameters
+<p> Parameter class for the SBMPC </p>

+### MPC_Cost
+<p> Class responsible for evaluating the cost function in the PSBMPC, SBMPC and obstacle SBMPC </p>

 ## CB Cost Functor
 <p> Special case C++ class/struct which has overloaded the **operator(..)**.
 This functor is used to evaluate the cost of following one particular control behaviour.
 The functor is ported to the gpu, where each thread will run the **operator(..)** to evaluate the cost of a certain control behaviour.
 The **operator(..)** function takes as input the index of the control behaviour considered, and the avoidance maneuver vector (offset sequence) considered in this control behaviour, and returns the cost associated with this control behaviour. </p>